-SPWR Investors Have Opportunity To Lead SunPower Corporation Securities Fraud Lawsuit
+SPWR Investors Have Opportunity to Lead SunPower Corporation Securities Fraud Lawsuit

-BENSALEM, Pa., March 14, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SunPower Corporation ("SunPower" or the "Company") (NASDAQ: SPWR).
+LOS ANGELES, March 15, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SunPower Corporation ("SunPower" or the "Company") (NASDAQ: SPWR).

 Class Period: August 3, 2021 – January 20, 2022